 To use these vouchers in store, you can either present the voucher on a smartphone or tablet or present a paper copy of the voucher by printing this off at home.

 Families are free to select the most appropriate food and drink for their child.
 When selecting products, we encourage families to consider health and nutrition.
-The may act as a useful guide for families.
+The School Food Standards may act as a useful guide for families.

 The vouchers should not be redeemed for any age-restricted items, such as alcohol, cigarettes or lottery tickets.